Perhaps the number one rule in life is to look after your feet – and everything else will follow.

-Attractive camouflage design.
+- Attractive camouflage design.

-Easy kick-off design.
+- Easy kick-off design.

-Adjustable cuff gusset.
+- Adjustable cuff gusset.

-Not the warmest option out there.
+- Not the warmest option out there – wear socks!

-Might be too heavy for some.
+- Might be too heavy for some.

 A versatile rubber boot for any keen outdoorsman, it will certainly keep you dry even if you might need to add some thermal socks for warmth.